ianyfan/alevel/electronics/exposition.md

 \ The smoother stabilises the voltage, reducing ripple in the signal
 \ The voltage reference provides the required voltage, generally using a zener diode
 \ The comparator determines how well the processed signal matches the voltage reference, and turns on the oscillator when the voltage is too low
-\ This feedback is sent back to the oscillator through an opto-isolator, an LED phototransistor pair that isolates the high-voltage circuit from the low-voltage
+\ This feedback is sent back to the oscillator through an opto-isolator, an LED phototransistor pair that electrically isolates the high-voltage circuit from the low-voltage
 3 ![](/alevel/img/voltage_regulator_block_diagram.svg)
 \ ![](/alevel/img/voltage_regulator_circuit.svg)
 \ A dc voltage regulator generates a fixed dc voltage from an unstabilised dc supply